 SA Theme Indicator Indicator not directly relevant to the delivery of the policy Indicator (or a similar indicator) is measured in the AMR or other monitoring report prepared by Planning Policy Team.
-Data unavailable or no longer monitored Insufficient resources available to monitor this indicator and to collect relevant data Insufficient resources available Monitoring already to monitor this undertaken by indicator and to other teams within collect relevant the Council data Monitoring already Indicator could be modertaken by Etuture AMRS from other of 2019 onwards regalisations (10) wing external to the council Local Plan) Indicator could be measured in Future AMRs from 2019 onwards (following adoption of the Local Plan) Comments Number of developments within 1 km of motorway / trunk road junctions • Ale Outline IMD 'geographical barriers' rating at sites for approved developments • Air Quality Number of developments supported by high-quality inter-settlement bus, train or other public transport routes • Number of developments likely to impact on AQMAs (e.g. house to nearest services or employment centre) • • - Water Resourc Water Resources Percentage developments with Sustainable Drainage Systems (SuDS) • Percentage of new houses built on previously developed land per year • Area of soil lost to impermeable surfaces • Soils and geology Area of contaminated land remediated • - Area of proposed new development on greenfield sites • Number of developments approved within or adjacent to RIGS or LGSs • ~ Percentage of new development permitted in floodplains • Flood Risk Number of developments built contrary to Environment Agency (EA) advice • Households registered for flood warnings as a percentage of total number of households at risk of flooding • • Number of grey water recycling schemes • Waste and Number of new developments incorporating waste segregation / collection facilities into design • • Resources Proportion of aggregates used from secondary and recycled aggregates Number of buildings meeting particular CfSH and BREEAM standards • Number of development schemes accompanied by detailed landscape design and Improvements • Number of developments built contrary to Natural England advice • Landscape and Townscape Number of developments approved without landscape / townscape conditions • Number of development schemes accompanied by detailed master plans and public realm design • Net addition / loss of TPO trees to new development • Number of Scheduled Monuments.
-Listed Buildings.
-Begistered Parks and Gardens and Conservation Areas subject to planning applications • Historic Number or archaeological sites loentrined / discovered through planning proposals (Also number adversely affected) • Environment Number of designated sites adversely affected by planning p • Number of designated sites on the 'buildings at risk' register which are at risk of harm from air pollution •
+Data unavailable or no longer monitored Insufficient esources available to monitor this indicator and to collect relevant data Insufficient resources available Monitoring already to monitor this undertaken by indicator and to other teams within collect relevant the Council Monitoring already undertaken by other organisations external to the Council Indicator could be measured in Future AMRS from 2019 onwards (following adoption of the Local Plan) Comments Number of developments within 1 km of motorway / trunk road junctions Air Quality IMD 'geographical barriers' rating at sites for approved developments Number of developments supported by high-quality inter-settlement bus, train • or other public transport routes Number of developments likely to impact on AQMAs (e.g. house to nearest services or employment centre) • • Water Resource Water Resources Percentage developments with Sustainable Drainage Systems (SuDS) • Percentage of new houses built on previously developed land per year • Area of soil lost to impermeable surfaces • Soils and geology Area of contaminated land remediated • Area of proposed new development on greenfield sites • Number of developments approved within or adjacent to RIGS or LGSs • Percentage of new development permitted in floodplains • Flood Risk Number of developments built contrary to Environment Agency (EA) advice • Households registered for flood warnings as a percentage of total number of households at risk of flooding • • Number of grey water recycling schemes Waste and Number of new developments incorporating waste segregation / collection facilities into design • • Resources Proportion of aggregates used from secondary and recycled aggregates 6 Number of buildings meeting particular CfSH and BREEAM standards • Number of development schemes accompanied by detailed landscape design and improvements • Number of developments built contrary to Natural England advice • 98 Landscape and Townscape Number of developments approved without landscape / townscape conditions • 00 Number of development schemes accompanied by detailed master plans and public realm design • 3 Net addition / loss of TPO trees to new development • Number of Scheduled Monuments, Listed Buildings, Registered Parks and Gardens and Conservation Areas subject to planning applications Historic • Environment 1000 • 5.5 Number of designated sites on the 'buildings at risk' register which are at risk of harm from air pollution •

-19 In future years therefore, the Council will review the indicators identified in the Core Strategy and the accompanying Local Plan Integrated Impact Assessments to:

-- Rationalise the indicators to ensure there is a single over-arching set of monitoring indicators for the Local Plan. - Determine the indicators that can currently be monitored; the level of detail that can be provided and the time-frame for monitoring the indicators; and provide a clear commentary in the AMR if required. - Where possible the monitoring of the Local Plan should use established datasets. - Where there is currently no information monitored or available to enable monitoring of the impact of the policy, consideration should be given to the use of proxy information. - Where the use of proxy indicators / information is not possible, the indicator should be listed in the AMR table with clear commentary as to the reasons for monitoring not being undertaken.
+- In future years therefore, the Council will review the indicators identified in the Core Strategy and the accompanying Local Plan Integrated Impact Assessments to: - Rationalise the indicators to ensure there is a single over-arching set of monitoring indicators for the Local Plan. - Determine the indicators that can currently be monitored; the level of detail that can be provided and the time-frame for monitoring the indicators; and provide a clear commentary in the AMR if required. - Where possible the monitoring of the Local Plan should use established datasets. - Where there is currently no information monitored or available to enable monitoring of the impact of the policy, consideration should be given to the use of proxy information. - Where the use of proxy indicators / information is not possible, the indicator should be listed in the AMR table with clear commentary as to the reasons for monitoring not being undertaken.